Sauter-University/sauter-university-2025-challenge/src/terraform/README.md

 **Assigned IAM Roles**:
 - `roles/bigquery.dataViewer` - Read access to BigQuery datasets and tables
 - `roles/bigquery.jobUser` - Permission to run BigQuery jobs and queries
-- `roles/storage.objectViewer` - Read access to Cloud Storage objects
+- `roles/storage.objectViewer` - Read access to the unified Cloud Storage bucket (`bucket-sauter-university`)

-**Use Case**: This service account is designed for the Cloud Run API application to access data resources safely with read-only permissions.
+**Use Case**: This service account is designed for the Cloud Run API application to access data resources safely with read-only permissions across the unified storage bucket.

 #### 2. Terraform Service Account
 - **Account ID**: `terraform-sa`